decoy31/ImpressionCards/README.md

 - [JSON3](https://github.com/bestiejs/json3)

 ##Server
 This project is server agnostic and can be hosted on any web server that can serve up static html pages.
-However, for convenience, I have included a Node server.
-I have detailed what I did to the server to get it to work for me and how you can start the server up yourself.

 ###Node Server
+For convenience, I have included a Node server configuration in the project.
 This section assumes you have knowledge about and have already installed [NodeJS](http://nodejs.org/) on your machine.

 My Node server configuration and code can be found under [/scripts/webserver.js](https://github.com/decoy31/ImpressionCards/blob/master/scripts/web-server.js).
 Most of the